dvjc/react_001_github_integration/README.md

 # Expectation

-ReactJS application
+[X] ReactJS application

-Tic-Tac-Toe application with one and two player mode.
+[X] Hosted in git-hub pages for the purposes of demonstration.

-Hosted in git-hub pages for the purposes of demonstration
+[ ] Tic-Tac-Toe application with one and two player mode.